Chapter 20 – The China Book Emerges

 But he clearly had a very different view of me after I had come out against the Vietnam War, despite my having no communist or any other leftwing connections.

-So they not only saw the Asian version of communism as some kind of Hitlerian monster, they felt by criticising it they could balance their political appearance.
+So they not only saw the Asian version of communism as some kind of Hitlerian monster, they felt by criticising it they could use that to balance any criticism they might suffer for trying to understand European communism.
+In other words by savagely criticising Asian communists they got the credentials that allowed them to avoid having to make total condemnations of European communists

-Unfortunately for me, the distorted view of China was to be even stronger in Australia than in the rest of the Western world— at least until China became the flavour of the month some years later.
+Unfortunately for me, their distorted view of China was to be even stronger in Australia than in the rest of the Western world— at least until China became the flavour of the month some years later.

 But by then my efforts over Vietnam and to explain China were a distant memory.